bolejko/SzekeresPy/README.md

 - ~~ver 0.1: evolution of a model~~
 - ver 0.2: light propagation
 - ver 0.3: distance-redshift relation
-- ver 0.4: volume average position of the observer, radius of the domain
+- ver 0.4: volume average with a variable position of the observer and radius of the averaging domain
 - ver 0.5: ray-tracing and sky maps
 - ver 0.6: change of the type of licence anticipated